 - Children and youth placed in institutionalized care have witnessed and often replicate chronic negative patterns that must be modified.

 - Through promoting education, positive self-perception, goal setting and church involvement, Operation Phoenix seeks to overcome hopelessness and futility resulting from abandonment and abuse.

-To address this problem, Paige Anderson, Youth Development Coordinator of the Davis Lar Children’s Home in Fortaleza, Brazil, created Operation Phoenix.
+To address this problem, Paige Anderson, former Youth Development Coordinator of the Davis Lar Children’s Home in Fortaleza, Brazil, created Operation Phoenix.
 Operation Phoenix, a ten week/two hour per week intervention, has been modeled after Family Solutions, a multiple family group program for at risk children developed by Dr. William Quinn (2004).
 Operation Phoenix is intended to directly affect individual, relational (caregiver) and contextual resilience in institutionalized children providing a structure through which these children can succeed as adults.
 Lessons address anger management, decision-making, goal setting, cooperation, education, and many other areas that encourage healthy development.
 All lessons are backed by a Biblical foundation.

 Operation Phoenix has statistically been proven to improve resilience in youth at the Davis Lar.
 The final goal is to provide this curriculum to orphanages throughout the emergent and third world.

 Responses of children and administration AFTER Operation Phoenix:

 - “Operation Phoenix is a tremendous tool for the Davis Lar.
 It takes the adolescents and youth, helps them focus on who they are and from where they came and where God wants them to go.
 Operation Phoenix gives them the tools to take God’s “hope and future” plans for them and shows them what is necessary to get there.” -Mark Anderson, former Executive Director, Davis Lar